-This project was made possible through a donation by the Trust for Mutual Understanding and various sources collected by the participants.
+This project was made possible through a donation by the Trust for

 Report on the Training Exchange by Employees of the